Marvincible/python-scraping/README.md

 #Poziom odpłatności                               object
 #dtype: object
 `````
 #To change the data types of a set of columns that store cost data into **float64** data type, use astype() method.
-If your decimal sign is a comma "," (which is typical for storing decimal numbers in Poland) and not a dot "." , change it:
+If your decimal sign is a comma "," (which is typical for storing decimal numbers in Poland) replace it with dot "."
 ```python